 What is Cross Connection Control?

-The Charter Township of Lyon Water & Sewer Department is responsible for providing safe drinking water to Orion Township residents and businesses connected to the municipal system.
+The Charter Township of Lyon Water & Sewer Department is responsible for providing safe drinking water to Lyon Township residents and businesses connected to the municipal system.
 State and Federal laws (Safe Drinking Water Acts), the Plumbing Code, Michigan Residential Code, and the Charter Township of Lyon Ordinances require Lyon Township to verify that cross connections on private plumbing systems do not pose a contamination risk to the public water system through the enforcement of Michigan Department of Environmental Quality (MDEQ) Law and Rules for Cross Connection Control.

 A cross connection is any arrangement of piping on a plumbing system that could allow a backflow of containments into the public drinking water supply.
 A backflow occurs when a reversal of the normal flow of water occurs.
 This could happen due to a drop in water pressure from a water main break or other failure.
 It also could occur when a plumbing fixture such as boiler or pump generates more pressure than the public water supply and pushes the water back to the public drinking water supply system.
 Garden hoses and irrigation systems may contain pesticides and bacteria that could contaminate the water supply.